Gotland Regiment

 The Gotland Regiment (Gotlands regemente, P 18) is a Swedish Army armoured regiment which has been active in various forms between 1963–1994 and 2000–2005, when it was disbanded.
-The regiment was re-raised on 1 January 2018.
+The regiment was re-established on 1 January 2018.
 The regiment is based in Visby as part of the Gotland Garrison.
-The regiment is currently the youngest and smallest unit of the Swedish Armed Forces.

 History

 In the Defence Act of 1958, the Riksdag decided that eight armoured brigades with new combat vehicles would be organized in the army.
 The decision was changed for economic reasons in August 1960 to include only seven armoured brigades.
 Four infantry regiments, the North Scanian Infantry Regiment (I 6), South Scanian Infantry Regiment (I 7), Södermanland Regiment (I 10) and Gotland Infantry Regiment (I 18), were transferred from the infantry to the armoured forces.
 There was a detachment of the Göta Armoured Life Guards (P 1) on Gotland since 1944, the Göta Armoured Life Guards' Company in Gotland (P 1 G).
 The detachment was amalgamated on 1 April 1963 with the new Gotland Regiment, forming the backbone of the new armoured regiment.
 The Gotland Regiment was also given the new designation P 18 instead of its previous designation I 18 as an infantry regiment.

 After I 18 was amalgamated with P 1 G to P 18 in 1963, the armored brigade thus became reorganized into five large battalions with KP-bil (instead of bicycles) with each two companies of either tank destroyers or Stridsvagn 74.
 During the 1970s, the brigade was re-armored with Stridsvagn 102, which, like the KP-bil, underwent a renovation in the 1980s.

 As part of the so-called OLLI reform, which was carried out by the Swedish Armed Forces in 1973 and in 1975, A units and B units were created.
 The A units were regiments responsible for a defence district and the B units were training regiments.
 In Gotland's case, the VII Military District was reorganized into Gotland Military Command (MKG) in 1966.
 The military command was a special command and control organization within the Eastern Military District, but did not have the overall responsibility for the administration of the island.
 The Gotland Regiment, which was included in the Gotland Military Command (MKG), was a B unit (training regiment) from 1 July 1974.